-Using a sub-standard on-site search engine is one of the most frustrating barriers for ecommerce users, as it prevents them from finding what they’re looking for and from navigating around the website.
-Some ecommerce platforms, particularly Magento, come with a poor search engine as standard, which is bad for general usability and your conversion rate.
+Using a sub-standard on-site search is one of the most frustrating barriers for ecommerce users, as it prevents them from finding what they’re looking for and from navigating around the website.

-For people looking to improve their search results for key terms in the short-term, I would recommend applying redirects to category pages so that it’s easier for users to find the relevant products.
-Also, lots of people search ecommerce sites for SKUs and product codes, so it’s really important to optimise your search solution for these queries too.
+Lots of people search ecommerce sites for SKUs and product codes, so it’s really important to optimise your search solution for these queries.

 Focusing on bringing back the people that have left your cart can be a really cost effective strategy for improving your conversion rate.

 There are a number of things that can be done to reduce the amount of people choosing not to buy within your checkout process.
 Here are some of the ones that I’ve seen work well.

 I would strongly recommend obtaining user contact details as soon as possible by setting your first step to be solely focused on contact details.